3/13/2020 Update regarding Common Room Usage

 - Select an open date on the calendar for your event at least one week in advance of your request date.

 - REMEMBER: Only one event per day per room.
-(These are noted by colorblocks, “EVENT:” or “RESERVED:” on the calendar.)
+Availability is noted by colorblocks, “EVENT:” or “RESERVED:” on the calendar.

-- Complete the form and acknowledge that you have read all the policies and procedures.
+- Complete the form and acknowledge that you have read all the policies and procedures listed here.

 - Please allow up to two business days for a reply from the Graduate Commons staff.

 - The room reservation fee is $25.
-Grad Commons reserves the right to term bill your housing account in increments of $100 for any damage or additional cleaning fees as a result of your reservation.
+Grad Commons reserves the right to charge your tenant account in increments of $100 for any damage or additional cleaning fees as a result of your reservation.
 Fees will be assessed following your event if the policies and procedures are not followed.

-- No reservations larger than 50 people.
+- No reservations larger than room capacities.
 (See room capacities & exceptions below.)

 - Events must end by 11pm each evening (all guests out of space) & may not exceed 4-hours in length.